 Anglicanism or Episcopalianism is the general form of doctrine, worship and structure based on the tradition of the Church of England, which extends beyond membership in the Anglican Communion.

-Anglicanism is characterized by a via media (middle way) between Catholicism and Protestantism.
-Anglicans are not subject to the Pope and are Protestant in most areas of doctrine, but Anglicans also retain many Catholic forms of worship, including a hierarchy based on bishops (which is the meaning of the world "episcopalian").
+Anglicanism is characterized by a via media (middle way) between Roman Catholicism and Protestantism.
+Anglicans are not subject to the Pope and are Protestant in most areas of doctrine, but Anglicans also retain many Catholic forms of worship, including a hierarchy based on bishops (which is the meaning of the world "Episcopalian").

-- Books on Anglicanism and Episcopalianism
+Articles on Anglicanism and Episcopalianism